-This tends to be the going rate across most stores, but in some cases your points might be worth more.
-For instance, you can currently use 2,000 points to get £15 off your next meal at Pizza Express.
+This tends to be the going rate across most stores but, in some cases, your points might be worth more.
+For instance, you can get an individual-sized pizza (usually worth £13.49) in Pizza Hut Restaurants for 1,000 points.

 The best way to spend Nectar points

-However, make sure you don't let this dictate where you spend your money.
-Your Nectar points are currently worth more if you use them in Pizza Express, but if you had no intention of eating there, are you really saving money?
+There are some good deals on there, but don't let this dictate where you spend money.
+Your Nectar points might currently be worth more if you use them in Pizza Hut, but if you had no intention of eating there, are you really saving cash?

-Oxfam Tag Your Bag - If you have any unwanted clothes, books, DVDs or games, donate them to Oxfam and earn Nectar points in the process.
+Oxfam Tag Your Bag – If you have any unwanted clothes, books, DVDs or games, donate them to Oxfam and earn Nectar points.
 Simply sign up to Tag Your Bag (and earn 100 points) and receive your personalised tags in the post.
-Donate your stuff to your nearest Oxfam store, making sure your bags are clearly marked with the tags, and you'll earn two points for every £1 your items raise.
+Mark your bags with the tags and donate your stuff to a nearby Oxfam store.
+You'll then earn two points for every £1 your items raise.

-Check the website - They sometimes have special deals and promotions where you can earn bumper points, or even earn points without having to spend anything - you can currently earn 150 points just for connecting your Nectar card to your eBay account, for example.
+Check the Nectar website – They sometimes have special deals and promotions where you can earn bumper points, or even earn points without having to spend anything.

 Nectar card points are now only worth half of what Tesco Clubcard points are worth, after they decided to drop the rate by 50% in April 2015.